Causes of sunburn

 - Slip on clothing to protect your child from the sun.
 Try to cover as much skin as possible and choose tightly woven fabrics.
 Consider sun-protective clothing like a rash vest with a ultraviolet protection factor (UPF) rating of 50+ when your child is swimming or doing other water activities.

 - Slop on sunscreen.
 It should be broad spectrum, water resistant, SPF 30+ or higher, and in date.
-Put plenty on your child 20 minutes before she goes out in the sun and reapply every two hours or after swimming.
+Put plenty on your child 20 minutes before your child goes out in the sun and reapply every two hours or after swimming.
 Using sunscreen on babies under six months of age isn’t recommended.

 - Seek shade.
 Keep out of the sun’s UV rays by staying in the shade.
 Look for areas of dark shade, and try to avoid UV rays that might be reflected from nearby objects like windows.
 You can cover prams with a shade cloth or canopy.